wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/deployment.md

 Among all supported [out-of-band deployment options](../../supported-deployment-options.md#out-of-band), this solution is recommended for the following scenarios:

 * You prefer to capture TCP traffic mirrored at the network layer and require a security solution to analyze this specific traffic.
-* NGINX- or Envoy-based deployment artifacts are either unavailable, too slow, or consume excessive resources.
-The solution for TCP traffic mirror analysis is low-resource consuming, as it independently parses and analyzes traffic.
+* NGINX or Envoy-based deployment artifacts are unavailable, too slow, or consume too many resources.
+In this case, implementing HTTP traffic mirror analysis can be resource-intensive.
+The TCP traffic mirror analysis runs independently from web servers, avoiding these issues.
+* You require a security solution that also parses responses, enabling features like [vulnerability detection](../../../about-wallarm/detecting-vulnerabilities.md) and [API discovery](../../../api-discovery/overview.md), which rely on response data.

 ## How does it work